oeru/register-enrol/README.md

 ## Features

-* fully multisite aware, allowing authenticated users to "enrol" in networks/blogs/subsites, what we call "courses" - the WP nomenclature is somewhat inconsistent.
+* fully multisite aware, allowing authenticated users to "enrol" in networks/blogs/subsites(the WP nomenclature is somewhat inconsistent), what we call "courses".
 * confirmation of all changes in authentication (registered, logged in, logged out) and course enrolled or unenrolled state
 * a login status indicator tab showing the user's status at all times, e.g. "anonymous visitor", "registered but not logged in", "logged in", and in the context of a course "not enrolled" or "enrolled".
 * modal dialogs for user interaction and messaging